This article was written by Planetary Scientist, Dr. Jamie Molaro.

 During the parabolic flight, the pilot relayed critical information about gravity changes to passengers verbally.
 However, most team members do not use sign language.
 “It would be hard for a flight crew to operate safely in a real space environment when they can’t talk to each other,” says Flight Operations lead Dr. Jamie Molaro, planetary scientist and director of Disabled for Accessibility In Space (DAIS), a peer networking group for disabled professionals in space science.
 “With our deaf Ambassadors, there’s not only a language barrier with some of the crew, but the challenge imposed by the environment itself—floating.”
 It’s difficult to control your position and orientation without gravity because any small motion can send you tumbling, which is why integrating soundbrenner in space solutions is crucial.

-The crew tried using lights to signal changes in gravity to deaf Ambassadors, but such a system only works if you happen to be facing them when they flash.
-The plane was also loud, which also put blind Ambassadors at a disadvantage without the ability to pick up on visual cues and hand gestures that communication was occurring.
+The crew tried using lights to signal changes in gravity to deaf Ambassadors.
+However, such a system only works if you're facing them when they flash.
+The plane was also loud, putting blind Ambassadors at a disadvantage, since they couldn't pick up on visual cues and hand gestures for communication.

 AstroAccess Flight 1 Ambassador, Apurva Varia, floating during a weightless parabola onboard Sunday’s flight.
 Apurva is a space mission director.
 He conducted demonstrations related to visual communications and using ASL for safety procedure signaling in microgravity.